U.S. conducting 'serious review' of alleged Iran missile test

 In October, the United States, Britain and France called for the Security Council's Iran sanctions committee to take action over a test by Tehran of a nuclear-capable missile that month that they said violated U.N. sanctions.

-U.S. Senator Bob Corker, chairman of the Senate Foreign Relations Committee, issued a statement condemning what he described as the lack of response to Iranian missile violations.

-"Iran violates U.N.
-Security Council resolutions because it knows neither this administration nor the U.N.
-Security Council is likely to take any action," said Corker.

-France said it would pay close attention to ensure Iran respects the ban on ballistic missile tests.
+In Paris, a Foreign Ministry spokesman said France would pay close attention to ensure Iran respects the ban on ballistic missile tests.
+He did not specifically confirm the launch and officials declined to comment when pressed.

-(Additional reporting by Dan Williams in Jerusalem, John Irish in Paris and Arshad Mohammed and Patricia Zengerle in Washington; editing by Alistair Bell and Bernard Orr)
+(Additional reporting by Dan Williams in Jerusalem and John Irish in Paris; Editing by Alistair Bell, Bernard Orr)